sgregory32/CleanArchitecture.Java/README.md

 ![Clean Architecture Diagram](clean_architecture.png)
 Clean Architecture Diagram

-From the diagram above, all projects depend on the core project; all dependencies point inward to this core.
+From the diagram above, the api & infrastrucure projects depend on the core project; all dependencies point inward to the core project.
 Inner projects define interfaces, outer projects implement the interfaces.
 None of the projects reference outward-positioned projects - inward references only.
+The Angular web project does not depend on other projects in this solution.
+It is a seperate project which hits the REST endpoints in the Java Api project.
+The Java Api runs seperatly as a Springboot microservice.
+The Angular project runs seperately on Node.js.

 1.)
+The Angular UI project (not pictured below) calls the Java Api project REST endpoints.
+2.)
 The Api project has references to the Infrastructure and Core projects.
-2.)
+3.)
 The Infrastructure project only references the Core project.
-3.)
+4.)
 The Core project has no other project references.

 ## Prerequisites

+Angular 8 with Bootstrap 4.4.1
 Gson
 H2
 Hibernate